 Mutual funds give investors the ability to diversify across a wide variety of investments that they otherwise may not carry in their portfolio as individual securities.
 Since mutual funds invest in a diverse range of securities and investment options, one mutual fund share actually represents proportionate ownership in each and every investment in the mutual fund’s portfolio.
 Of most interest to investors is that each share also proportionately represents the profits of those investments as mutual funds are required to pass along profits to their investors by way of mutual fund distributions, which come in several forms.

-#best 3 year fixed rate bonds#best 3 year fixed rate isa bonds#investment fund#best 3 year fixed rate bonds 2019#best three year fixed rate bonds#best 2 yr fixed rate bonds#investment calculator#best 2yr fixed rate bonds 2017#best 3-year fixed rate savings bondsrating
+#best 3 year fixed rate bonds 2019#best 3 year fixed rate isa bonds#best 2 3 year fixed rate bonds#best 3-year fixed rate savings bonds#etf funds#best three year fixed rate bonds#best 2 yr fixed rate bonds#investment funds#best 2yr fixed rate bonds 2017rating

 Equity and fixed-income funds have subcategories which allow an investor to cast a narrow net with their investment dollars.
 For example, an equity fund investor might invest in a technology fund that only invests in eco-friendly technology companies.
 Likewise, a bond fund investor who is seeking current income might invest in a government securities fund that only invests in government securities.
 A so-called balanced fund is a mutual fund that owns both stocks and bonds.

 Investing in Mutual Funds Is Easy.
 Putting together a portfolio of stocks and bonds can be difficult, if not impossible, for the average investor.
 For example, the time and knowledge required to research and analyze a dozen or more stocks can be too challenging for most people.
 That’s not to mention all the trades needed to build the portfolio, plus the ongoing research and analysis required to maintain the portfolio.
 But when it comes to investing in mutual funds, investors can get started investing with just one mutual fund.